Personal Injury Frequently Asked Questions

 Various events may lead to insurance claims and ligation.
 These include:

-AFJ Law firm provides legal services to insureds and beneficiaries who have been harmed when an insurance company chooses not to do what it is legally required to do.
+AFJ Law firm provides legal services to insureds and beneficiaries who have been harmed when an insurance company refuses to follow the law and fulfill its legal obligations.
 AFJ Law Firm provides legal services to those who have been injured in the above type of cases and in other insurance claims and litigation as well.

-If you are here, you are on the right track.
+If you’re here, you’re on the right track.
 Contact us today for your free consultation.
-After discussing the case, we may ask you to come to AFJ Law Firm’s law office on West Lamme in Bozeman, MT, or set a Zoom call to further discuss your matter.
-Even if we do not take your case, we will try to provide some value and give you some direction on what you can do next.
-Either way, it is a win-win situation for you.
+After discussing the case, we may ask you to visit AFJ Law Firm’s office located at West Lamme in Bozeman, MT, or schedule a Zoom call to further discuss your matter.
+Even if we do not take on your case, we will try to provide some value and offer you ideas about the next steps you can take.
+Either way, it’s a win-win situation for you, and the consultation costs you nothing.

 Contact AFJ Law Firm today.
 We are your Montana injury law firm.